 (Almost) No Homeless People In Tokyo

 Given the fact that Tokyo is the most populated metropolis in the world (36.9 million people at the time of writing, over 10 million more than #2, Mexico City) I initially expected there to be a lot of homeless people as well.
 After all, I was born in NYC.
 I’m familiar with homeless people.

 There is nothing more depressing than walking around a big city only to pass underneath a bridge and realize you are walking through someone’s home.
 And damn, now I’ve got to keep smelling this God-awful smell until getting out from underneath this bridge and several paces away.

 In my many months of wandering around Tokyo at all hours of the day and night, I only recall seeing one single homeless person.
 I’m not saying that they do not exist, just saying that thanks to the strong principles of the Japanese culture, homelessness is not near the problem there that it is in many other countries.

-There is plenty more that makes Japan a fantastic country to visit, but you’ll just have to experience it yourself and see what you find!
+There is plenty more that makes Japan a fantastic country to visit, however you’ll just have to experience it yourself and see what you find 😉